Rev-Log/WAR/BLACKBOX.md

 you've reached the outer wall.
 The core will not open until alignment is confirmed.

+>And alignment is not requested.
+It is observed.

 ---

 This file will not self-explain.